w601sxs/sagemaker-ngc-examples/README.md

 NGC carries lots of great content from NVIDIA and our partners that can be used for your AI applications.
 But if you’re after access to some exclusive applications, you can [SIGN UP HERE](https://ngc.nvidia.com/signup).

-## Examples

-This repository includes the following examples:

-1.
-1.
 1.